lisamasuku/chat-app/QUICK_START.md

 # QuickChat Application - Quick Start Guide

+**AI Attribution**: This technical guide was developed with assistance from Claude AI (Anthropic, 2024) to provide comprehensive setup instructions and troubleshooting guidance.

 ## 🚀 Prerequisites

 Before running the QuickChat application, ensure you have the following installed: